 Dr Mike Tierney BSc(UMIST), PhD(Birm), CEng, MIChemE, (Senior Lecturer in Mechanical Engineering), Computational fluid dynamics using proprietary codes; energy efficiency; heat and mass transfer; pollution abatement.

-Dr Valeska Ting BSciTech (Victoria University of Wellington), PhD (Australian National University), CEng, MIChemE, (Reader in Smart Nanomaterials), (Reader), Materials synthesis; nanomaterials for sustainable energy applications; properties testing.
+Professor Valeska Ting BSciTech (Victoria University of Wellington), PhD (Australian National University), CEng, MIChemE, (Professor of Smart Nanomaterials), Materials synthesis; nanomaterials for sustainable energy applications; properties testing.